dhruvin25799/InstagramDashboard/README.md

 # InstagramDashboard

 - Android application for Instagram Dashboard.
-- Displays information about a person's Instagram Profile and also accounts for increase and decrease in count each day.
+- Displays information about a person's Instagram Profile and also checks and displays for increase and decrease in count each day.

 ## Features
 - Uses Firebase Authentication